mihaibalau/WebAPI/README.md

       ✅ For homework purposes, the WebAPI is not deployed to an online server — you run it locally as a separate project.

   2) Client repo (where the actual app is): *soon to be documented*

+Extra note: most of the files in this project are irrelevant for our purpose, don't waste too much time trying to understand what every folder is
 ---

 ## WebAPI Project Structure